Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale

 \subsection{Non-Functional Requirements}

 Extending the content above, this section presents non-functional requirements for the service framework.
-To this end we first consider the envisioned target state that professional service providers operate services which are utilized in a large number of \glspl{EMS}.
-Thus, the availability of these services is very likely of critical importance for a large number of users.
-This implies that service providers need to apply state of the art computing cluster techniques for operation.
-Furthermore, the data exchanged between user and services may contain sensitive information and should thus be encrypted\footnote{Note that it is additionally reasonable to demand that the data exchanged between user and service cannot be altered in transit.
-However, we do not add this point as separate requirement as it is automatically fulfilled if the communication is securely encrypted.}, especially as a large share of users will likely communicate with services over the public internet.
+To this end, we first consider the envisioned target state that professional service providers operate services which are utilized by a large number of \glspl{EMS}.
+Thus, the availability of these services is very likely of critical importance for the intended functioning of a large number of \glspl{EMS}.
+This implies that service providers need to apply state-of-the-art computing cluster techniques for operation.
+Furthermore, the data exchanged between \gls{EMS} and services may contain sensitive information and should thus be encrypted\footnote{Note that it is additionally reasonable to demand that the data exchanged between \gls{EMS} and service cannot be altered in transit.
+However, we do not add this point as a separate requirement as it is automatically fulfilled if the communication is securely end-to-end encrypted, e.g. with \acrshort{HTTPS}}, especially as a large share of \glspl{EMS} will likely communicate with services over the public internet.
 Finally, operating services may require significant compute resources and energy.
-A service provider may hence wish to restrict access to services to certain users.
-This leads to the following requirements: \req{NFR01}{A service provider must be able to operate services with high availability and scalability.} \req{NFR02}{A user must be able to communicate with the service over an encrypted connection.} \req{NFR03}{A service provider must be able to restrict access to a service to authorized users.}
+A service provider may, hence, wish to restrict access to services to certain \glspl{EMS}.
+This leads to the following requirements: \req{NFR01}{A service provider must be able to operate services with high availability and scalability.} \req{NFR02}{An \gls{EMS} must be able to communicate with the service over an encrypted connection.} \req{NFR03}{A service provider must be able to restrict access to a service to authorized \glspl{EMS}.}

-As the correct functioning of the proposed service framework is substantial for the stable operation of the derived services, it becomes clear that service providers must be convinced that the framework is implemented correctly to adopt it.
-Furthermore, service providers will likely not utilize the framework if no reasonable maintenance concept is existent, which suggests that future problems in the framework will be addressed and solved quickly. \req{NFR04}{A service provider should be able to verify the correct implementation of the service framework.} \req{NFR05}{A service provider should be able to verify that the service framework is actively maintained.}
+As the correct functioning of the proposed service framework is substantial for the stable operation of the derived services, it becomes clear that service developers and providers must be convinced that the framework is implemented correctly to adopt it.
+Furthermore, service providers will likely not utilize the framework, if no reasonable maintenance concept exists, which suggests that future problems in the framework will be addressed and solved quickly. \req{NFR04}{A service developer/provider should be able to validate the correct implementation of the service framework.} \req{NFR05}{A service developer/provider should be able to verify that the service framework is actively maintained.}